Abhishek08/Docker/DockerVolume.md

 ➤ Volumes : Volumes are stored in a part of the host filesystem which is managed by Docker

 ➤ Volumes can be create by Volume Command in Docker File.

+➤ When you create a volume, it is stored within a directory on the Docker host machine.